ebi-pf-team/genome-properties/docs/flatfile.rst

 ---------
-FA file
+FASTA file
 ---------

-The FA file is formatted such that each individual block of fasta sequence includes a header line.
+The FASTA file is formatted such that each individual block of fasta sequence includes a header line.
 This header line is comprised of the UniProt ID for the sequence, and the step number that the sequence relates to as evidence.
-An example FA file is shown below.
+An example FASTA file is shown below.